HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

 Each CINX catalog update file has field that defines its **Status**.
 When an API call is made to retrieve catalog updates a Status filter can be submitted.
 Catalog update status filters are:

   -  **New** – files that have not been download or applied
-  -  **Applied** – files that have been applied to the integrated system (Requires submission of an API call to mark the file as Applied.)
+  -  **Applied** – files that have been applied to the integrated system (Requires submission of an API call to mark the file as consumed/applied.)
   -  **All** – returns all update files for the requested subscription

 **CINX UI – Catalog Updates**